damianhakert/damianhakert.github.io/source/posts/2016-08-31-designing-issue-boards.html.md

 ## What's next

 The [GitLab Issue Board](/solutions/issueboard) was created as a flexible tool that can be used for various workflows and tasks.
 We lean towards light-weight, flexible implementations so we can ship quickly, see real use cases, and make informed iterations.
 We are super excited to [continue working](https://gitlab.com/gitlab-org/gitlab-ce/issues/21365) on Issue Boards in the upcoming releases; from multiple and cross-project boards to searching through all lists and creating an issue directly from the board view.
 If you have further ideas for future improvements, let us know by [making an issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/new?issue)!

+## Join our webcast
+If you want to see a live demo of the Issue Board and see some of the other great features in [GitLab 8.11](/2016/08/22/gitlab-8-11-released/), join our webcast on September 1st.
+[Register now](https://page.gitlab.com/IssueBoardWebcast_LandingPage.html).